steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ### General
     Today
+        Add a New Project item to the Project list?

+        Styling
+            SASS
+            Udemy Bootstrap course
+            Style the View.
+            Style the ProgressBar
+                Increase the default width of the Progress Bar.
+                Increase the height.

         Auth0 login dialog does not diplay ModelRelief logo.

         Linode blocks port 465 so MailKit Connect times out.